-Here are some of the top tips to keep in mind when it comes to 18650 battery safety with e-cigarettes:
+Here are some of the top tips to keep in mind when it comes to battery cell safety :

 - Recognize that your e-cigarette is not a toy.
 It is a high-tech device that deserves your respect.
 As such, you should only purchase your electronic cigarettes, mods, and related products from reputable vendors that have a track record of providing quality offerings to their customers.

-- Given the importance of battery safety, never opt for cheap chargers.
+- Given the importance of battery safety, use a reputable charger such as the XTAR chargers, never opt for cheap chargers.
 With electronic cigarettes – as with so much in life, you usually get what you pay for.
 No matter how much you might like the thought of saving a few pounds here and there, you definitely don’t want to cut corners with your e-cigarette power source.

 - Make sure that your charger is the right one for your battery.
 Every device will have recommended charging instructions for that device and are the best option for ensuring the safety of that e-cigarette and anyone who comes into contact with it.

 - With mods, you need to ensure that you are charging at the right amp level.
 The most common charge level for properly regulated internal battery units is 0.5 amps (500 m/a).
 Your device’s manual should provide the exact specifications you need to know.

 - Do not charge overnight!
 Since many accidents can occur when devices are left unsupervised.
 Instead, only charge your battery when you are awake and around to keep an eye on everything.
 For the same reason, try to avoid overcharging your internal batteries, as this can diminish the device’s life span.
 Batteries should be taken off charge once they are full.

 - Make sure that any battery wrap is in good condition.
 If that plastic sheath has holes or other damage, then replace it immediately.

 - Replace the top (+) insulator ring if it’s also damaged.

 - Every time you buy batteries also buy battery boxes or sleeves, wraps and top insulator rings.
 You…will…need…them.